Johnny0121/README/README.md

 # Johnny Le - @Johnny0121

-Hi, I'm Johnny - A Web Developer, currently a student at Aston University.
+Hi, I'm Johnny - A Web developer, currently a student at Aston University.
 I can throw skittles and catch them in my mouth, sometimes.

 ## Interests
 - :computer: Web Development